sudheerj/reactjs-interview-questions/README.md

    **[⬆ Back to Top](#table-of-contents)**

 222. ### What is React lazy function?
-     The `React.lazy` function lets you render an dynamic import as a regular component.
-It will automatically load the bundle containing the OtherComponent when the component gets rendered.
+     The `React.lazy` function lets you render a dynamic import as a regular component.
+It will automatically load the bundle containing the `OtherComponent` when the component gets rendered.
 This must return a Promise which resolves to a module with a default export containing a React component.
      ```jsx
      const OtherComponent = React.lazy(() => import('./OtherComponent'));